openstack/cinder/doc/source/configuration/block-storage/drivers/ibm-storwize-svc-driver.rst

 Configure user authentication for the driver
 --------------------------------------------

-The driver requires access to the Spectrum Virtualize family system management interface.
+The driver requires access to the Storage Virtualize family system management interface.
 The driver communicates with the management using SSH.
-The driver should be provided with the Spectrum Virtualize family management IP using the ``san_ip`` flag, and the management port should be provided by the ``san_ssh_port`` flag.
+The driver should be provided with the Storage Virtualize family management IP using the ``san_ip`` flag, and the management port should be provided by the ``san_ssh_port`` flag.
 By default, the port value is configured to be port 22 (SSH).
 Also, you can set the secondary